coder/docs/guides/troubleshooting/502error.md

 ## Why this happens

-This is a websocket error that occurs when network traffic attempts to access the applications' endpoint.
+This is a WebSocket error that occurs when network traffic attempts to access the applications endpoint.

 ## Troubleshooting Steps

-- Ensure your Coder access URL is set to `https://your-coder-domain.com`
+- Ensure your Coder access URL is set to `https://your-coder-domain.com`.

-    1. To find the access URL, navigate to **Admin** > **Infrastructure** > **Access URL**
+  You can verify your access URL by going to **Admin** > **Infrastructure** > **Access URL**.

-- If not already done so, set your `envproxy.accessURL` values to `https://your-coder-domanin.com/proxy` in the `values.yaml` file of your Coder Helm chart.
+- Set `envproxy.accessURL` values to `https://your-coder-domanin.com/proxy` in
+  the `values.yaml` file of your Coder Helm chart.
+Review our guide on [updating Helm charts](../admin/helm-charts.md) for more information on how to do this.

 If none of these steps resolve the issue, please [contact us](https://coder.com/contact) for further support.